Read your audience’s mind: how to learn what content they want before creating it.

 Where do people go when they want to talk about your niche?
 Is there a particular forum or site where people might be discussing it?
 Maybe lots of your customers are in the same Facebook group?
 Go to where they hang out and try to get into things as if you were also a customer.
 Understanding where real customers hang out is very important.
 When you search, for example, for “knitwear forum,” you might be getting the wrong end of the stick with the results.
 It would be best to spend the time discovering where customers are talking.
 Now, look at what they are talking about.
 Which questions come up time and again?
 Which threads are the most popular?
 You can even ask them yourself about what they would like to read.

 Rehash your successes

 When content is successful, it can be recycled and remade into something equally useful to your audience.
-Let’s say that your article about how to style knitwear for all seasons really kicked off, and lots of people have been reading and sharing it.
-How do you capitalise on that success without having to come up with a new idea?
+Let’s say that your article about how to style knitwear for all seasons kicked off, and lots of people have been reading and sharing it.
+How do you capitalize on that success without having to come up with a new idea?
 Remix it!
-Make an infographic or a flow chart which helps customers decide what style is best for them.
+Make an infographic or a flow chart that helps customers decide what style is best for them.
 Create a podcast where you interview a woolly hat expert.
 The sky is the limit with pushing this content on!

 How do you know whether you have become a mind-reader?
 When your audience responds to your content.
 Celebrate your successes by creating even more content that they will love.

 Bio: Elizabeth Lee is an experienced content marketer and social media specialist working at PACK & SEND – transportation experts.
-Elizabeth believes that amazing content is key to growing faithful audience and often seeks for new, untapped ideas online.
+Elizabeth believes that amazing content is key to growing a faithful audience and often seeks new, untapped ideas online.